Published Apr 20, 2018

 If you are looking for a different and interesting way to make handles for your pots, you might want to investigate how to make cane handles.
 Sure, you can buy pre-made cane or bamboo handles for pottery, but if you make them yourself, you can really make your mark.

-In this post, an excerpt from the May/June 2017 issue of Pottery Making Illustrated, Barbara Banfield walks us through the process of making cane handles.
-If the thought of using another material to make handles seems intimidating, you’ll see that it is really pretty simple in Barbara’s straightforward instruction. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Pottery Making Illustrated archive, Barbara Banfield walks us through the process of making cane handles.
+If the thought of using another material to make handles seems intimidating, you’ll see that it is really pretty simple in Barbara’s straightforward instruction. - Jennifer Poellot Harnetty, editor

 PS In the May/June issue of Pottery Making Illustrated you can learn how Barbara creates her clay baskets before adding the cane handles.
 The article includes step-by-step images of Barbara throwing the basket, which starts as a cylinder and is altered into an oval form with alternating slits.